harness/developer-hub/docs/internal-developer-portal/flows/custom-extensions.md

 ---
-title: Supported Custom Extensions
+title: Supported Workflow UI Pickers (Field Extensions)
-description: These Custom Extensions are supported in Harness IDP
+description: This page lists all the Workflow UI Field Extensions that are supported in Harness IDP, which can be used as the Workflow form UI pickers.
 sidebar_position: 5
 ---

-## Custom Field Extensions
+## Workflow UI Field Extensions

 Collecting input from the user is a very large part of the scaffolding process and Software Templates as a whole.
 Sometimes the built in components and fields just aren't good enough, and sometimes you want to enrich the form that the users sees with better inputs that fit better.

-This is where Custom Field Extensions come in.
+This is where Workflow UI Field Extensions come in.

 ### OwnerPicker

-The input props that can be specified under `ui:options` for the `OwnerPicker` field extension.
+`OwnerPicker` is used for developers to pick a User Group from the list of Groups that exist in the account.

 ![](./static/owner-custompicker.png)